This glossary will help you understand the exact meaning of LBRY and blockchain related terms.

 Depth refers to a place in the blockchain.
 A transaction with 6 confirmations can also be called “6 blocks deep”.

-A transaction output that is smaller than a typically fee required to spend it.
+A transaction output that is smaller than the typical fee required to spend it.
 This is not a strict part of the protocol, as any amount more than zero is valid.

 Stands for Elliptic Curve Digital Signature Algorithm.
 Used to verify transaction ownership when making a transfer of bitcoins.
 See Signature.